Board of Directors

 Nancy Newman

-Nancy has lived in her home in CH for forty years and loves this community.
+Nancy has lived in her home in Chestnut Hill for 40 years and loves this community.
 Her daughters both attended Springside, where she was very involved at the time, including serving on the Board of Trustees.
 She now has two grandsons in the lower school at SCH.
 Her experience in strategic planning, fundraising, Board governance, and management comes from twenty years at the Mann Center for the Performing Arts, where she served as Executive Vice President.
 Nancy retired three years ago after directing three major capital campaigns, annual fund campaigns, major gala events, etc. Together with the President and Board, worked to “bring back the Mann” after many years of the organization facing declining ticket sales, a minimal donor base, and an unengaged Board of Directors.
 Over the years, Nancy has been involved in numerous volunteer roles and currently is Treasurer of the Acorn Club and; Executive Council member of The Giving Circle.
 Nancy is also delighted to have a small but wonderful consulting practice in the areas of fundraising, Board development, and some organizational development.

 Susan Peck